Scramble's Tower 11L Full Zip Pack Extender

 The Tower is designed to sit as high as possible, however some packs' compression straps are wider apart than others, thus the Tower has two rows of loops to make sure the lower compression strap will always have some Tower to bite into.

 The Tower is designed to only use one of the four available side loops, as the quick release clip or buckle will often want to obscure one of the loops (see pic #3).
+Note: pictured below is a Tower stuffed to the gills (for test purposes), they can be packed half full and the compression straps ensure the load remains distributed vertically.

 Having a square base maximises capacity and thus minimises the width profile, but just as importantly it makes the Tower agnostic as to which way it's facing.
 In picture #2 above you can see the Tower is in what we refer to as Storm/Transit mode.